OMAS-IIIF/oldaplib/docs/propertyclass.md

 del prop.minLength
 ```
-Complex attributes that are sets or LanguageString, the complete attribute can be replaced, or only one item can
+Complex attributes that are of types _XsdSet_ and _LanguageString_, the complete attribute can be replaced, or only one item can
 be added/replaced deleted:
 ```python
 prop.name = {"My Property@en", "Meine Property@de", "Ma propriété@fr"}  # add/replace prop.name completely